translate/amagama/README.txt

 $ amagama-manage build_tmdb -s en -t ar -i foo.po

-this will parse foo.po, assume source language is en and target language is ar and populate the database accordingly.
+This will parse foo.po, assume source language is English (en) and target language is Arabic (ar) and populate the database accordingly.

-the source and target language options are only used if the file does not provide this information. they do not override file metadata.
+The source and target language options are only used if the file does not provide this information.
+They do not override file metadata.

-all transalte toolkit bilingual formats are supported, if a directory is passed to -i it's content will be read recursively.
+All bilingual formats supported by the Transalte Toolkit are supported.
+If a directory is passed to -i it's content will be read recursively.

 Running